rawilk/profile-filament-plugin/docs/pages/settings.md

 }
 ```

-> {note} If you have email verification required on the filament panel (`$panel->emailVerification()`) and the user updates their email address, we will reload the page so they are forced to see the email verification prompt until they verify their new email.
+> {note} If you have email verification required on the filament panel (using `$panel->emailVerification()`) and the user updates their email address, we will reload the page so they are forced to see the email verification prompt until they verify their new email.

 ## Delete Account